sdbbs/gitbucket-overridenewsfeed/README.md

 ![](img/gitbucket_home_override.png)

+Note that since JavaScript calls to GitBucket API need to be made to retrieve the state of the repositories, it takes a second or more after the page is loaded to show the box.

+&nbsp;

 ## Background

 From [customizing the main page · Issue #1136 · gitbucket/gitbucket · GitHub](https://github.com/gitbucket/gitbucket/issues/1136), there is no current way to customize the main page in GitBucket.